ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 - We don't care about the structure or schema of configuration files.
 - We shouldn't implement key management or encryption for secrets.
+- We shouldn't care or design for how environment variables are set or managed.

 ## Scope